michaelessiet/quickswap-sdk/README.md

 The sushiswap pair factory is an instance which is joint together with the `from` token and the `to` token, it is all self contained in the instance and exposes easy methods for you to call to start using sushiswap.

+**Note**: In order to make use of the Polygon network or testnets make sure to provide your own `providerUrl`, as the default one is only that of the Ethereum mainnet

 ```ts
 export class SushiswapPair {
   constructor(